naokimas/config_corr/README.md

 git clone https://github.com/naokimas/config_corr.git
 ```

-Navigate to the top-level of the cloned directory and run
+Then, navigate to the top-level of the cloned directory and run

 ```python
 python setup.py install